Henry Vizetelly: Life and career

-In 1880 he established a publishing house in London, Vizetelly & Company.
-They issued numerous translations of French and Russian authors, such as the first English translation of Flaubert's Madame Bovary, made by Eleanor Marx in 1886.
+In 1880, Vizetelly established a publishing house in London, Vizetelly & Company.
+They issued numerous translations of French and Russian authors, such as the first English translation of Flaubert's Madame Bovary, written by Eleanor Marx in 1886.
 In 1887, they launched the Mermaid Series of reprints of English Elizabethan, Jacobean and Restoration drama, and in 1888 he was prosecuted for obscene libel for publishing the translation of Zola's La Terre (The Soil), and was fined £100.
 When he continued to sell Zola's works in 1889, he was once more charged, given a £200 fine, and sentenced to three months in jail.
 As a result, Vizetelly & Co. filed for bankruptcy by the end of 1890.

-In 1893 he wrote a volume of autobiographical reminiscence called Glances Back through Seventy Years, a graphic picture of literary Bohemia in Paris and London between 1840 and 1870.
+In 1893, Vizetelly wrote a volume of autobiographical reminiscence called Glances Back through Seventy Years, a graphic picture of literary Bohemia in Paris and London between 1840 and 1870.
 He died on 1 January 1894 at "Heatherlands", Tilford, near Farnham in Surrey.

 Vizetelly's interest in wines led to the creation of several books.
 The Wines of the World Characterized & Classed: with some particulars respecting the beers of Europe was published in 1875 and Facts About Champagne and Other Sparkling Wines Collected During Numerous Visits to the Champagne and Other Viticultural Districts of France, and the Principal Remaining Wine-Producing Countries of Europe was published in 1879.
 He was Wine Juror for Great Britain at the Vienna and Paris Exhibitions of 1873 and 1878.
 In 1882 he wrote A History of Champagne: with notes on the other sparkling wines of France.

 He had four sons by his first wife, notably Ernest Alfred Vizetelly (1853–1922) who edited and had republished some of the Zola translations previously published by his father.
 His other son Edward translated Zola's La Bête humaine in 1901 as The Monomaniac.
 By his second wife, Elizabeth Anne Ansell, he had a daughter and a son, Frank Horace Vizetelly (1864–1938), who was a lexicographer, etymologist and editor.